erlwes/Get-LenovoInfo/Readme.md

 The scripts calculates this age in years and presents it as "YearsSinceBought"

 ## TIPS 2 - Hardware requirements 💡
 The product specification includes detailed hardware info on all devices.
-One can easiliy identify computers with less than 16GB memory, or computers without a TPM 2.0 chip, and therefore not ready for Windows 11
+As an example, one could easiliy identify computers with < 8GB memory, or computers without a TPM 2.0 chip, and therefore not ready for Windows 11.

 ## Install
 ```PowerShell